-- 1. To encourage smart growth in the development of property formerly utilized by McLean Hospital. - 2.
-To promote low impact, green, and sustainable development. - 3.
-To ensure high quality site planning, architecture and landscape design that is consistent with the distinct visual character and identity of the McLean District. - 4.
-To establish development standards that ensures context-sensitive design and creative site planning in the reuse of existing buildings and construction of new buildings. - 5.
-To provide for diversified housing stock at a variety of costs in close proximity to Waverley Square, including affordable housing that meets the needs of the Town's population and promotes diversity. - 6.
-To provide for the demonstrated needs of the Town by making provisions for housing to be occupied by families and elderly persons who otherwise would not have such housing opportunities within the Town; and - 7.
-To provide a type of housing for the elderly that reduces burdens of property maintenance and which reduces demands on municipal services.
+- 1. Provide added diversity of housing types attractive to a variety of households and income eligibility. - 2.
+Provide for the development of affordable housing for income eligible households and seniors. - 3.
+Promote low impact, energy efficient development. - 4.
+Ensure high quality site planning, architecture and landscape design that is consistent with the distinct visual character and identity of the McLean District. - 5.
+Establish development standards that ensures context-sensitive design and creative site planning in the reuse of existing buildings and construction of new buildings. - 6.
+Provide diversified housing stock in close proximity to Waverley Square, including affordable housing that meets the needs of the Town's population and promotes income and household diversity. - 7.
+Provide for the demonstrated housing needs of the Town by making provisions for housing to be occupied by households and seniors who otherwise would not have such housing opportunities within the Town; and - 8.
+Provide alternative forms housing choices for seniors that reduces burdens of property maintenance and which reduces demands on municipal services.

-6H.2 Boundaries of McLean District Zone 3 Overlay District
+6H.2 Siting and Boundaries of McLean District Zone 3 Overlay District

-The boundaries of the MDZ3OD are shown on the Zoning Map on file with the Town Clerk and include the underlying McLean District Zone 3, the Senior Living Subdistrict.
+The siting and boundaries of the McLean District Zone 3 Overlay District (the "MDZ3OD") are shown on the Zoning Map on file with the Town Clerk and include the underlying McLean District Zone 3, the Senior Living Subdistrict.
+Need to create to zoning map.

-The MDZ3OD shall consist of two (2) Subdistricts: A and B. Subdistrict A is a for-sale Age-Restricted Housing Development and Subdistrict B is a family rental housing development.
+The MDZ3OD shall consist of two (2) Subdistricts: A and B. Subdistrict A shall permit the development of Age-Restricted Senior Housing and Subdistrict B shall permit the development of non-age restricted multi-family housing.